akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Navigating to an artist opens artist details page with artwork and artist name.
 - [ ] Artist page loads with genres, albums, other releases, and singles.
+- [ ] Artist can be liked and disliked successfully.
 - [ ] Navigating to an album page and an other release page to make sure they load as described below.

 ## Album Page